martincf/westkirbyartscentre/_events/2020-02-29-martha-tilston.md

 ---

 _“Sharp, original songs that dissect the modern world.
-She captures both the harshness and enchantment of life”_ - Guardian
+She captures both the harshness and enchantment of life”_ - The Guardian

 £12 online advance booking £14 on the door.